TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

            alternative language.
 Works only for <langChildren>=1, otherwise it has no effect.

-           - Part 1: Keywords: “except\_admin” = will still show field to admin
+           - Part 1: Keywords: "except\_admin" = will still show field to admin
              users

          - **HIDE\_FOR\_NON\_ADMINS:** This will hide the field for all non-admin